-The Graphic Communication course at Cadbury College will allow you to explore typography, illustration and photography as well as animation techniques.
-There is also a focus on drawing and painting from observation using traditional techniques.
+The Graphic Communication course at Cadbury College allows you to explore digital imaging, typography, illustration and photography as well as industry standard printing techniques and processes.
+There is also a small focus on drawing and painting from observation using traditional techniques.
 Students will also develop visual research skills and explore the design idea process.

 Graphics A-Level enables progression on to a number of degree courses at university within the field including Web Design, Interior Design, Visual Communications and Photography.
 It also leads to a number of careers including Animator, Web Designer, Games Designer, Typographer, Packaging Designer, Furniture Design, Editorial Design, Exhibition Design, Illustrator and Advertising.